 b.
 Background behind major departmental decisions.

-CNTHA is also pursuing forging closer ties with DGMEPM and will be meeting with Commodore Page on 2017-09-20.
+CNTHA is also pursuing forging closer ties with DGMEPM.
+Commodore Page plans to attend the CNTHA meeting on 2017-11-30.